monstercode/any-to-img/README.md

 # anytoimg
-Transform mp3 to bmp and vice versa
+Transform any file an image and vice versa

 Install Pillow